How To Stop Chafing From Ruining Your Runs (And Your Life)

 Lube up

-Lube isn’t just for sex and cars, according to New York Road Runners coach Melanie Kann.
-She notes that one of the best ways to avoid chafing is to apply a lubricant.
+Lube isn’t just for sex and cars.
+New York Road Runners coach Melanie Kann notes that one of the best ways to avoid chafing is to apply a lubricant.
 It comes in handy in the summer when women wear more tank tops and shorts, which can rub them the wrong way, Kann says.
-“When in doubt, apply your favorite lubricant to [trouble] areas before you head out for a run,” says Kann “You’re always better safe than sorry.”
+“When in doubt, apply your favourite lubricant to [trouble] areas before you head out for a run,” says Kann “You’re always better safe than sorry.”

 Fortune recommends Body Glide’s anti-chafing stick, which an be applied to areas that are chafed by skin, clothing, or even footwear.
 You can also try applying Vaseline or regular roll-on deodorant to your thighs or other chafe-happy areas.